Wedding Photographer in the Pacific Northwest

 - Your Budget: This is where a lot of couples forget what is important to them on their wedding day and can make the wrong decisions based on lists they find on the internet.
 Your budget is extremely important and you should definitely adhere to the numbers and percentages you put into your budget spreadsheet.
 I have seen some internet lists show photography as being only 6-8% of your entire budget, but that makes absolutely no sense if photography is important to you but you only have a $15K budget.
 That would mean that you only have roughly $1,200 to hire a seasoned, experienced and professional photographer that has to have liability and gear insurance, backup cameras and numerous lenses, a payroll to pay assistants and second-shooters, business licenses, studio/office overhead, etc., etc. Chances are you are not going to get exactly what you want if you budget that low of a percentage.
 I always tell couples who value photography that they should spend no less than 15% of their budget on photography as that will get them into the ballpark of where some seasoned photographers begin with their packages.
 Multiple times in my career I have been over 50% of my client's budget just because they valued their photography as one of the only parts of the wedding day they got to keep and pass on as family heirlooms.
 I am not saying that is is for everyone as I know couples who wanted to put the majority of their money into the food for theirs guests, and that is fine.
 Just know that a meal is only amazing that one time - you can't take that "amazing" with you.
 Again, you should weigh out each part of your wedding day as a percentage and adjust your numbers based on your importance level of each.
 If you don't know where to begin, then you should consider hiring a planner.

 - Your Wedding Album: Is this something you want?
-Even if you think you can "live without it," I have known many clients who come to me years after their wedding day and they now regret not getting an album.
+Even if you think you can "live without it," I can tell you stories of clients who come to me years after their wedding day and they now regret not getting an album.
 I'll give you an example of one...
 I had a couple (let's call them M&M - not their real initials) who were very DIY minded and they figured that they were savvy enough to make their own album from one of the typical online book manufacturers once they received their images from me.
 M&M were both very intelligent business professionals and I warned them that life would get in the way after the wedding.
 Not only that but the quality of one of those books will not be something that will hold up for a lifetime.
 They went that route anyway and I didn't say anything further on the subject.
 Just recently, I received an email from "M" who asked how much a wedding album would cost them.
 Life got in the way and their book basically fell apart at the binding.
 This was a wedding from 2012 and they are now regretting buying the lowest package that didn't include an album where they added the needed coverage hours.
 I totaled all this up and they are now going to spend nearly $2,400 extra than they would have if they would have just purchased the next package up that included the album they wanted.
 Actually more than that now...
 The day after I wrote this, "M" emailed me and said he wanted to upgrade the album size as a surprise for "M" for their anniversary.
 The total is now $2,900!
 And this is not the first time this has happened to me.
 Bottom line is that I truly believe that the Wedding Album is one of the most important heirlooms you can purchase from your wedding day.